corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/app-upgrade-notes.md

                 deploy application upgrades smoothly and in a decentralised manner.
 Signature constraints are the new default mode for CorDapps, and the act of upgrading your app to use the version 4 Gradle plugins will result in your app being automatically signed, and new states automatically using new signature constraints selected automatically based on these signing keys.

-{{< important >}}
-You will be able to use this feature if the compatibility zone you plan to deploy on has raised its minimum platform version

-{{< /important >}}

-to 4.
-Otherwise attempting to use signature constraints will throw an exception, because other nodes would not understand it or be able to check the correctness of the transaction.
-Please take this into account for your own schedule planning.

 You can read more about signature constraints and what they do in [API: Contract Constraints](api-contract-constraints.md).
 The `TransactionBuilder` class will
                 automatically use them if your application JAR is signed. **We recommend all JARs are signed**.
 To learn how to sign your JAR files, read